thecoder75/lamd/readme.md

 * * *

+### Getting Support

+For assistance in configuration and usage of LAMD, please visit the Discord Chat room.

+* * *

 ### Supported OS/Platforms
 - Microsoft Windows 7 or higher (64-bit only)
 - Ubuntu-based Linux and Debian Distributions (64-bit only)